linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 $$

 This expression gives us market-maker profit when the stock moves one standard deviation.
-As an example, let  h = 1 / 365  and  \sigma = 0.3 .
-Then  \sigma S\sqrt{h} = \0.6281 .
+As an example, let $h = 1/365$ and $\sigma = 0.3$.
+Then $\sigma S\sqrt{h} = \$0.6281$.
 From Table 5, with this stock price move equation (9) is exactly zero!
 (Problem 13 asks you to verify this.)
 It is not an accident that equation (9) is zero for this price move.
 We explain this result in Section 5.

 In Table 5, the loss from a 1 move is substantially larger in absolute value than the gain from no move.
 However, small moves are more probable than big moves.
 If we think of returns as being approximately normally distributed, then stock price moves greater than one standard deviation occur about one-third of the time.
 The market-maker thus expects to make small profits about two-thirds of the time and larger losses about one-third of the time.
 On average, the market-maker will break even.